AdamKyle/helpscout-parachute/readme.md

 ### Other Commands

-- `php artisan fetch:collection`: Fetch all collection
+- `php artisan fetch:collections`: Fetch all collection
 - `php artisan fetch:categories`: Fetch all categories
 - `php artisan fetch:articles`: Fetch all articles
 - `php artisan delete:collection {collection}`: Deletes all articles, categories and the collection, both from Helpscout and the database (as well as article and category has many relationships)